DerkJanSpeelman/Lumen-API/README.md

 If you have not yet installed PostgreSQL, you should follow the installation guide on [postgresql.org](https://www.postgresql.org/).
 Take a look at: https://www.postgresql.org/docs/11/tutorial-install.html (version 11, there might be newer versions available).
 Make sure to actually start Postgres: `pg_ctl -D /usr/local/var/postgres start`.

+On MacOS: if Postgres is succesfully installed, but it comes up with an error `Reason: image not found`.
+You might want to run `brew reinstall postgresql` to quickly reinstall postgres.
+This will not mess up your databases.

 After you succesfully setup PostgreSQL run:

 ```sh